Ezequiel Duran Preview, Player Props: Rangers vs. Mets

 Ezequiel Duran At The Plate

-- Duran has picked up an RBI in 27.1% of his games this season, with two or more RBI in 12.1% of his games.
-He has also plated three or more runs in two contests.
+- Duran has had at least one RBI in 27.8% of his games this year (30 of 108), with two or more RBI 13 times (12.0%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 42.1% of his games this season, with two or more runs scored in 6.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.